 As 3D printers can not yet build soft silicone products, GN ReSound is using them to make hard injection moulds that can be filled with liquid silicone and removed when it has set.

-Many structures can be built better using 3D printing than with traditional manufacturing processes, because you can do much more with the design, says Dr Toon.
-This design freedom means that engineers can emulate the mechanical supremacy of complex organic structures that have evolved to be as strong or rigid as they need to be, he says.
+PA comments: Many structures can be built better using 3D printing than with traditional manufacturing processes, because you can do much more with the design, says Dr Toon.
+This design freedom means that engineers can emulate the mechanical supremacy of complex organic structures that have evolved to be as strong or rigid as they need to be.

 Instead of building a bridge by bolting together girders, the structure could be designed to support loads using optimised geometry and material properties.